CEA-MetroCarac/fitspy/README.md

 - Select `Peak model` and add peaks *(left or right click on the figure to add or delete (resp.) a peak)*
 - <span style="color: rgba(0, 0, 0, 0.3);">*(Optional)* Add a background (**BKG model**) to be fitted</span>
 - <span style="color: rgba(0, 0, 0, 0.3);">*(Optional)* Use **Parameters** to set bounds and constraints</span>
 - `Fit` the selected spectrum/spectra
 - <span style="color: rgba(0, 0, 0, 0.3);">*(Optional)* **Save** the parameters in **.csv** format</span>
 - <span style="color: rgba(0, 0, 0, 0.3);">*(Optional)* **Save** the **Model** in a .json file (to be replayed later)</span>

-See the [documentation](https://github.com/CEA-MetroCarac/fitspy/tree/main/doc) for more details.
+See the [documentation](https://cea-metrocarac.github.io/fitspy/doc/html/index.html) for more details.

-### Authors informations
+### Authors information

 In case you use the results of this code in an article, please cite: